 It is necessary to keep the relative humidity level in homes between 30 to 50 percent, with the ideal level being about 45 percent.
 Humidifiers are great tools for helping you keep a healthy humidity level in your homes if low humidity is common.
 Low humidity or lack of moisture means the air in your house will be dry.
 Without decent moisture, you open yourself up to all of the illnesses that come with dry air: dry nose and throat, dry skin, and an increased chance of catching a cold.
 Aside from all the ways your body suffers, dryness can also affect your home.
-Low humidity can destroy wood and drywall, causing your wood floors to shrink and even making pianos go out of tune.
+Low humidity can destroy wood and drywall, causing your wood floors to shrink and even make pianos out of tune.

 Humidifiers add moisture to your room using either warm or cool mist technologies.
 Since both types have their pros and cons, familiarizing yourself with the differences between warm mist humidifiers and cool mist humidifiers will help you choose the best one for your requirements.

 Cool mist humidifiers disperse a stream close to room-temperature mist.
 There are basically two types of cool mist humidifiers – evaporative and ultrasonic.
 Cool mist evaporative humidifiers use an internal wick filter to absorb water while a fan blows the air through the filter.
-During this process, the water evaporates throughout your room as an invisible mist.
+During this process, the water evaporates throughout your room like an invisible mist.
 Cool mist ultrasonic humidifiers use ultrasonic vibration technology to produce a micro-fine cool mist that is silently released throughout your environment.

 Cool mist humidifiers can add moisture to small and large areas, even entire houses.
 Cool mist humidifiers use less electricity because the water is not heated before it is dispersed.
 Also, cool mist humidifiers are safer to use if young children are in the home.
 That’s because a warm mist humidifier works with a heating element that heats the water in the container to create a steam mist that is expelled to the room.